-How to Wire a Combo Switch Outlet – These switch outlets are pretty handy because they will allow you to have a switch and one outlet in the same single box location, however they can be a little tricky to understand, but once the switch outlet combo wiring designations are understood, the wiring can be a snap.
+How to Wire a Combo Switch Outlet: These switch outlets are pretty handy and once the wiring designations are understood the wiring can be a snap.

 - It has a green screw (ground) and a silver screw on one side.

 - The other side has one brass screw and 2 black screws with the Break-off tab.

 - I want to wire so I can use the switch and the outlet independently (as it is show in the instruction sheet).

 - My old switch was wired with the HOT black wire connected to the first black screw, the other black wire (going to the light) connected to the second black screw.